 I actively pursue environment, and I love reading about SDGs.
 I am a firm believer that India can set examples in many aspects and we should try to do this at our maximum level.

 I also volunteer with Policy Advocacy Research Centre (PARC), India.
 Thanks to the management for giving me the chance to author a comprehensive report on solid waste management in India, titled “WARSA” (meaning inheritance in some Indian languages) an acronym of “Waste As Resource by changing Stakeholder’s Approach”!

-I started blog with the thought that reading for myself might benefit others to innovate something amazing.
-It will be possible to inculcate new problem-solving technologies as our habit, open new opportunities and provide a novel approach to solve existing problems.
+I started a blog with the thought that reading for myself might benefit others to innovate something amazing.
+It will be possible to inculcate new problem-solving technologies as our habit, open new opportunities, and provide a novel approach to solving existing problems.

-Thank you so much for taking your time reading my blogs!
+Thank you so much for taking the time to read my blogs!

 To catch up latest content, follow the blog on following social media links!